mwaylabs/generator-m-ionic/README.md

 #### gulp defaults
 Define default flags for each gulp task.

-You may have noticed that the Generator-M supplies an extended amount of gulp tasks and flags to modify the behaviour of these tasks.
+You may have noticed that the Generator-M-Ionic supplies an extended amount of gulp tasks and flags to modify the behaviour of these tasks.
 Depending on your project specifics you may find yourself always typing the same flags for the same tasks over and over again.
 With the `gulp defaults` task you can spare yourself some typing.
 Here's how it works:

 For instance we use `gulp watch --no-open` a lot.